Provencher auxiliary building

 Impact on local residents

-- Flaggers are present at the site entrances and exits to ensure pedestrian safety.
+• Flaggers are present at the site entrance and exit to ensure pedestrian safety.

 Join your local good neighbour committee!

-Do you live near the future Pie-IX station or Provencher auxiliary building and want to have your say in how the Blueline project worksites will fit into your neighbourhood at the corner of Pie-IX and Jean-Talon this fall?
+Do you live near the future Vertières station or Provencher auxiliary building and want to have your say in how the Blueline project worksites will fit into your neighbourhood?

-A good neighbor committee will be set up in the coming weeks as a space for dialogue between the STM and the local community.
-We’re currently looking for people who live in the area to join the committee and represent local residents at a few meetings per year.
+A good neighbor committee has been set up as a space for dialogue between the Blue line extension project team and the local community.
+We’re currently looking for people who live in the area to complete the committee and represent local residents at a few meetings per year.

 Write to us to apply or to find out more.